 |Conceptual Understanding||Consistency in models, images and patter||Children have to choose a strategy - solve problems in context|

 |Procedural Fluency||Teach make sense - practice - memory|

 Some children will be able to achieve mastery with greater depth.
 This means that they are able to apply their understanding of a concept in a wider variety of contexts, some of which are more difficult.
 They can manipulate the facts they know and the skills they possess in order to solve more complex problems.
 More developed forms of mathematical reasoning are central to this process, and enable the recognition of a link between operations and processes.

 Quality first teaching, high expectations for all and formative assessment underpin all Maths teaching across the school.
 Children are provided with activities that sufficiently engage and challenge them.
 In-lesson marking ensures that children are moved on or supported to maximise their learning.
 Children are continually given the opportunity to problem solve and reason mathematically in a wide range of contexts.
 Rapid interventions that consist of pre-and post teaching ensure that children have the opportunity to make excellent progress

-Maths Mastery provides our starting point for teaching Maths in Years 1 and 2 and Abacus provides our starting point for teaching Maths from Years 3-6.
+Maths Mastery provides our starting point for teaching Maths in Years 1 - 4 and Abacus provides our starting point for teaching Maths from Years 5 and 6.
 Teachers use the teaching resources from Mahs Mastery and Abacus alongside a wide range of additional resources to ensure children gain an in-depth understanding of mathematical concepts.